conversationai/wikidetox/wikiconv/README.md

 ## License

 The dataset is released under the [CC0 license v1.0](http://creativecommons.org/publicdomain/zero/1.0/).
-The content of individual comments is released under the [CC-SA license v3.0](https://creativecommons.org/licenses/by-sa/3.0/), consistently with Wikipedia's attribution requirements.
+The content of individual comments is released under the [CC BY-SA license v3.0](https://creativecommons.org/licenses/by-sa/3.0/), consistently with Wikipedia's attribution requirements.

 ## Downloading the dataset